juxor/afaq/markdown/biblio.md

-Coughlin, Michael E., Hamilton, Charles H. and Sullivan, Mark A. (eds.), **Benjamin R. Tucker and the Champions of Liberty: A Centenary Anthology**, Michael E. Coughlin Publisher, St. Paul, Minnesota, unknown.
+Coughlin, Michael E., Hamilton, Charles H. and Sullivan, Mark A. (eds.), **Benjamin R. Tucker and the Champions of Liberty: A Centenary Anthology**, Michael E. Coughlin Publisher, St. Paul, Minnesota, 1986.

 Crowder, George, **Classical Anarchism: The Political Thought of Godwin, Proudhon, Bakunin and Kropotkin**, Clarendon Press, Oxford, 1991.